AdamAkiva/dashboard/be/README.md

 # Dashboard backend

+## Run instructions

+The project should be ran via docker (will not work without the env variables supplied by it).
+See [here](../README.md) for instructions on how to run it.

 ## Tech stack

 ### The code is written in nodeJS using typescript.
 The main libraries in use are: